-Experienced Jacksonville FL DUI Lawyer Representing DUI Offenses, Underage DUI, and Felony Offenses
+Experienced Jacksonville FL DUI Attorneys Representing DUI Offenses, Underage DUI, and Felony Offenses

 A person can be accused and charged with driving under the influence (DUI) if he or she is in control of or driving a vehicle within the State of Florida while impaired.
 DUI accusations don’t just stop with alcohol, either – other controlled and non-controlled substances may apply.
 A person can be impaired from any chemical substance detailed in the Florida Statutes.
 Not only are illegal drugs listed (e.g., marijuana, crack, or meth), but the Statutes also include prescription drugs such as codeine, hydrocodone, methadone, or oxycodone.